firalabs/firadmin/README.md

 ##Permissions

 To handle privileges, simply use this code in your controller action method.
-If the current logged user is not allowed, the permissions library will redirect the user to the admin index with a error message.
+If the current logged user is not allowed, the library will redirect the user to the admin index with a error message.

 ```php
 //Check permission